EthanWZech/CS5319-Final-Project-Group-02-Zech-Mathis-Truitt/README.md

 - spring.datasource.password=password
 To match your Postgres credentials and setup.

 Now you can run the project from ../Spring/loom/src/main/java/com/pg2/loom/LoomApplication.java.
-When ran for the first time, if using Intellij, you will be prompted to enable annotation processing.
+When ran for the first time, if using IntelliJ, you will be prompted to enable annotation processing.
 Enable this.
 If you miss it, you can do it through Preferences -> Build, Execution, Deployment -> Compiler -> Annotation Processors to check Enable annotation processing and Obtain processors from project classpath.

 The project should complete its Spring initialization without any problems.